srntrd/framework-to-identify-online-coordinated-behavior/README.md

 The stages of the pipeline must be run in the following order (as done in `process_pipeline_test.py):
 1. `parse_sequences.py` : Parse a input jsonl file of users and their twitter objects and returns a jsonl file with parsed and formatted relevant information as follows:
-    - *user_id*
+    - *user_id*;
-    - *timestamps*: the list of its tweets' timestamps ordered asc
+    - *timestamps*: the list of its tweets' timestamps ordered asc;
-    - *retweeted_status_ids*: the list of the user's retweet ids ordered asc (corresponding to the *timestamps* list)
+    - *retweeted_status_ids*: the list of the user's retweet ids ordered asc (corresponding to the *timestamps* list);
-    - *retweeted_status_timestamps*: the list of the user's retweet timestamps ordered asc (corresponding to the *timestamps* list)
+    - *retweeted_status_timestamps*: the list of the user's retweet timestamps ordered asc (corresponding to the *timestamps* list);
-    - *retweeted_status_user_ids*: the list of the user's retweeted user ids (corresponding to the *timestamps* list)
+    - *retweeted_status_user_ids*: the list of the user's retweeted user ids (corresponding to the *timestamps* list);
-    - *hashtags*: list of lists, where each element corresponds to the list of hashtags contained in the i-th tweet of the *timestamps* list
+    - *hashtags*: list of lists, where each element corresponds to the list of hashtags contained in the i-th tweet of the *timestamps* list;
-    - *mentions*: list of lists, where each element corresponds to the list of mentions (i.e., mentioned user ids) contained in the i-th tweet of the *timestamps* list
+    - *mentions*: list of lists, where each element corresponds to the list of mentions (i.e., mentioned user ids) contained in the i-th tweet of the *timestamps* list;
-    - *urls*: list of lists, where each element corresponds to the list of urls contained in the i-th tweet of the *timestamps* list
+    - *urls*: list of lists, where each element corresponds to the list of urls contained in the i-th tweet of the *timestamps* list.

     Example: ```{"user_id": 111,
                 "timestamps": [1601596899.0, 1601597248.0],